kitty-panics/markdown/docs/Rules-CN.md

 Aliases: single-trailing-newline

+Fixable: Most violations can be fixed by tooling

 This rule is triggered when there is not a single newline character at the end of a file.

-Example that triggers the rule:
+An example that triggers the rule:

 ```markdown
 # Heading